tmtxt/tmtxt.github.com/_posts/2020-03-28-scaling-the-system-at-ar-part-2.md

 ---
 layout: post
-title: "Scaling the System at AR - Part 2 - Message Queues for Integrations"
+title: "Scaling the System at AR - Part 2 - Message Queue for Integration"
-description: "Continue from my previous post, this time I'm going to talk about one of the most important component of the AR system: The Message Queues"
+description: "Continue from my previous post, this time I'm going to talk about one of the most important component of the AR system: The Message Queue"
 categories: [misc]
 tags: []
 thumbnail: /files/ar-logo-1.png